RAKWireless/rakwireless-docs/docs/Product-Categories/WisTrio/RAK815/Quickstart/README.md

 />

 :::tip 📝 NOTE
-In case the previous measures mentioned beforehand does not install the needed driver, go to the [USB - Serial Port Chip CP2102](https://www.silabs.com/products/development-tools/software/usb-to-uart-bridge-vcp-drivers) website to manually download and install it.
+In case the previous measures mentioned beforehand do not install the needed driver, go to the [USB - Serial Port Chip CP2102](https://www.silabs.com/products/development-tools/software/usb-to-uart-bridge-vcp-drivers) website to manually download and install it.
 :::

 Congratulations! :tada: You have just successfully interfaced your RAK815 WisTrio LPWAN Tracker with your computer!